-If a student is suspended, the parents will be informed by telephone and will receive a formal notice of suspension.
-The student may return to school after a suspension once a followup SST meeting with the teacher and/or administrator stipulating the conditions of the student's return has taken place.
-During this meeting a behavior plan may be developed.
+If a child is suspended, the parents will be informed by telephone and will receive a formal notice of suspension.
+The child may return to school after a suspension once a follow-up conversation with the teacher and/or administrator stipulating the conditions of the child's return has taken place.